10motico/dogo-disocred-bot/README.md

 prefix: dogo
 commends:

+dogo help

+wtf-posts a wtf gif

+kill-posts a killing gif

 dogo i have food- posts a gif related to food

 dogo are you really a dog- answers with yes